 We participate and assist during factory acceptance of major machinery for pre-checking that requirements are met and provide consultancy for further improvement.

-We perform measurements in accordance with relevant standards e.g.:
+We perform measurements following relevant standards like:

 - Multi-channel noise and vibration measurements

 - Structural vibration testing, mobility, natural frequency, damping, operational deflection shapes etc.

 FORCE Technology is authorised by the Danish Maritime Authority to perform noise measurements on ships.

 Noise and vibration issues might appear when the ship is in operation.
 In this case, we can help you understand an adverse noise and vibration problem and detect the source of origin.